 The final statement presented by Del Mar College is the Statement of Cash Flows.
 The Statement of Cash Flows presents detailed information about the cash activity of the College during the year.
 The statement is divided into five parts.
 The first part deals with operating cash flows and shows the net cash used by the operating activities of the College.
 The second section reflects cash flows from non-capital financing activities.
 This section reflects the cash received and spent for non-operating, non-investing, and non-capital financing purposes.
-The third section reflects the cash flows from investing activities and shows the purchases, proceeds, and interest received from investing activities.
-The fourth section deals with cash flows from capital and related financing activities.
+The third section deals with cash flows from capital and related financing activities.
 This section deals with the cash used for the acquisition and construction of capital assets and related items.
+The fourth section reflects the cash flows from investing activities and shows the purchases, proceeds, and interest received from investing activities.
 The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses, and Changes in Net Position.
 Condensed financial information from the Statement of Cash Flows is as follows:

-Statement of Cash Flows Years Ended August 31, 2022 through 2020

-Fiscal Year Fis scal Year F iscal Year Cash provided (used) by: 2022 2021 2020 Operating activities \$ (99,872) \$ (99,892) \$ (92,052) Non-capital financing activities 131,515 133,129 123,137 Capital and related financing activities (81,811) (92,856) 23,536 Investing activities 24,751 24,699 (76,344) Net change in cash and cash equivalents (25,417) (34,920) (21,723) Cash and cash equivalents - September 1 56,259 91,179 112,902 Cash and cash equivalents - August 31 \$ 30,842 \$ 56,259 \$ 91,179
+Statement of Cash Flows Years Ended August 31, 2023 through 2021 riscai Year LIS scai Year rı scai Year Cash provided (used) by: 2023 2022 2021 Operating activities \$ (113,379) \$ (97,935) \$ (99,920) Non-capital financing activities 136,528 131,592 133,157 Capital and related financing activities (68,112) (83,826) (92,856) Investing activities 20,113 24,752 24,699 Net change in cash and cash equivalents (24,850) (25,417) (34,920) Cash and cash equivalents - September 1 30,842 56,259 91,179 Cash and cash equivalents - August 31 \$ 5,992 \$ 30,842 \$ 56,259